pranabekka/pranabekka.github.io/content/soupault-intro.md

 +++

-Soupault is an incredible static site generator (SSG), but the documentation can be a confusing.
+Soupault is an incredible static site generator (SSG), but the documentation can be confusing.

 What makes Soupault interesting is that it turns all your markup to HTML,